 If your caloric intake drops too low, your body reacts as if food resources are low and will conserve calories for those organ systems that are the highest priority to keep you alive – your heart, lungs, and brain.
 Your reproductive glands like the ovaries and testes are not a priority when your body is starved of calories.
 The reproductive organs can be put on pause which can disrupt hormone balance and trigger hair shedding.

 Intense or chronic stress can cause hair to shift into the telogen stage early.
-Stress management techniques like regular exercise, breathing exercises, yoga, tai chi, and meditation are important along with support for your adrenal glands.
+Stress management techniques like regular exercise, breathing exercises, yoga, tai chi, and meditation are important along with support for your adrenal glands and HPA axis.